 While assessing whether any indications of impairment exist for exploration properties and exploration and evaluation assets, consideration is given to both external and internal sources of information.
 Information the Company considers includes changes in the market, economic and legal environment in which the Company operates that are not within its control that could affect the recoverable amount of exploration and evaluation assets.
 Internal sources of information include the manner in which exploration and evaluation assets are being used or are expected to be used and indications of expected economic performance of the assets.
 Estimates include but are not limited to estimates of the discounted future after-tax cash flows expected to be derived from the Company's exploration properties, costs to sell the properties and the appropriate discount rate.
-Reductions in metal price forecasts, increases in estimated future costs of production, increases in estimated future capital costs, reductions in the amount of recoverable mineral reserves and mineral resources and/or adverse current economics can result in a write-down of the carrying amounts of the Company's exploration and evaluation assets:
+Reductions in metal price forecasts, increases in estimated future costs of production, increases in estimated future capital costs, reductions in the amount of recoverable mineral reserves and mineral resources and/or adverse current economics can result in a writedown of the carrying amounts of the Company's exploration and evaluation assets;

-ii. the inputs used in accounting for share-based payment expense in the consolidated statement of comprehensive loss.
+- ii. the inputs used in accounting for share-based payment expense in the consolidated statement of comprehensive loss.
 Management determines costs for share-based payments using market-based valuation techniques.
 The fair value of the market-based and performance-based share awards are determined at the date of grant using generally accepted valuation techniques.
 Assumptions are made and judgment used in applying valuation techniques.
 These assumptions and judgments include estimating the future volatility of the stock price, expected dividend yield, future employee turnover rates and future employee stock option exercise behaviors and corporate performance.
 Such judgments and assumptions are inherently uncertain.
-Changes in these assumptions affect the fair value estimates;
+Changes in these assumptions affect the fair value estimates; - iii. the nil provision for restoration, rehabilitation and environmental obligations which is included in the consolidated statement of financial position.
+Decommissioning, restoration and similar liabilities are estimated based on the Company's interpretation of current regulatory requirements, constructive obligations and are measured at fair value.
+Fair value is determined based on the net present value of estimated future cash expenditures for the settlement of decommissioning, restoration or similar liabilities that may occur upon decommissioning of the mine or restoration of the property.
+Such estimates are subject to change based on changes in laws and regulations and negotiations with regulatory authorities;

-For the years ended December 31, 2012 and 2011 Expressed in Canadian dollars unless otherwise stated.
+For the years ended December 31, 2013 and 2012 Expressed in Canadian dollars unless otherwise stated.